timlabs/uscode/United States Code/TITLE 44-PUBLIC PRINTING AND DOCUMENTS/CHAPTER 35-COORDINATION OF FEDERAL INFORMATION POLICY/SUBCHAPTER II-INFORMATION SECURITY/SUBCHAPTER II-INFORMATION SECURITY.md

     * (C) compiling and analyzing data on agency information security; and

-    * (D) developing and conducting targeted operational evaluations, including threat and vulnerability assessments, on the information systems; and
+    * (D) developing and conducting targeted operational evaluations, including threat and vulnerability assessments, on the information systems;

+  * (7) hunting for and identifying, with or without advance notice to or authorization from agencies, threats and vulnerabilities within Federal information systems;

+  * (8) upon request by an agency, and at the Secretary's discretion, with or without reimbursement—

+    * (A) providing services, functions, and capabilities, including operation of the agency's information security program, to assist the agency with meeting the requirements set forth in section 3554(b); and

+    * (B) deploying, operating, and maintaining secure technology platforms and tools, including networks and common business applications, for use by the agency to perform agency functions, including collecting, maintaining, storing, processing, disseminating, and analyzing information; and

-  * (7) other actions as the Director or the Secretary, in consultation with the Director, may determine necessary to carry out this subsection.
+  * (9) other actions as the Director or the Secretary, in consultation with the Director, may determine necessary to carry out this subsection.

 * (c) REPORT.—Not later than March 1 of each year, the Director, in consultation with the Secretary, shall submit to Congress a report on the effectiveness of information security policies and practices during the preceding year, including—